p00ya/chrome-discord-bridge/README.md

 The bridge itself and the library functionality for both the Discord and Chrome ends is complete and unit-tested, and there is a utility for manually setting the Discord status (without a Chrome extension) in `cmd/set-activity`.

-A Chrome extension to utilize the bridge is WIP as of February 2022.
+A Chrome extension to utilize the bridge is WIP as of February 2022, see https://github.com/p00ya/browser-activity.

 ## Building and running